Medically reviewed on Aug 27, 2018

 Your doctor is likely to ask you questions, including:

 - Is your pain constant?
-Is it severe?
+How severe is it?

 - Do tasks that use your elbow — lifting, gripping, carrying, typing, shaking hands — trigger pain?